tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 {{?I-D.ietf-tls-sni-encryption}} lists several requirements for SNI encryption.
-In this section, we re-iterate these requirements and assess the ESNI design against them.
+In this section, we re-iterate these requirements and assess the ECHO design against them.

 ### Mitigate against replay attacks

-Since the SNI encryption key is derived from a (EC)DH operation between the client's ephemeral and server's semi-static ESNI key, the ESNI encryption is bound to the Client Hello.
-It is not possible for an attacker to "cut and paste" the ESNI value in a different Client Hello, with a different ephemeral key share, as the terminating server will fail to decrypt and verify the ESNI value.
+Since servers process either ClientHelloInner or ClientHelloOuter, and ClientHelloInner contains an HPKE-derived nonce, it is not possible for an attacker to "cut and paste" the ECHO value in a different Client Hello and learn information from ClientHelloInner.
+This is because attacker lacks access to the HPKE-derived nonce used to derive the handshake secrets.

 ### Avoid widely-deployed shared secrets

 This design depends upon DNS as a vehicle for semi-static public key distribution.
 Server operators may partition their private keys however they see fit provided each server behind an IP address has the corresponding private key to decrypt a key.
-Thus, when one ESNI key is provided, sharing is optimally bound by the number of hosts that share an IP address.
-Server operators may further limit sharing by publishing different DNS records containing ESNIConfig values with different keys using a short TTL.
+Thus, when one ECHO key is provided, sharing is optimally bound by the number of hosts that share an IP address.
+Server operators may further limit sharing by publishing different DNS records containing ECHOConfig values with different keys using a short TTL.

 ### Prevent SNI-based DoS attacks

-This design requires servers to decrypt ClientHello messages with ClientEncryptedSNI extensions carrying valid digests.
+This design requires servers to decrypt ClientHello messages with ClientEncryptedCH extensions carrying valid digests.
 Thus, it is possible for an attacker to force decryption operations on the server.
 This attack is bound by the number of valid TCP connections an attacker can open.

 ### Do not stick out

-As more clients enable ESNI support, e.g., as normal part of Web browser functionality, with keys supplied by shared hosting providers, the presence of ESNI extensions becomes less suspicious and part of common or predictable client behavior.
-In other words, if all Web browsers start using ESNI, the presence of this value does not signal suspicious behavior to passive eavesdroppers.
+As more clients enable ECHO support, e.g., as normal part of Web browser functionality, with keys supplied by shared hosting providers, the presence of ECHO extensions becomes less suspicious and part of common or predictable client behavior.
+In other words, if all Web browsers start using ECHO, the presence of this value does not signal suspicious behavior to passive eavesdroppers.

-Additionally, this specification allows for clients to send GREASE ESNI extensions (see {{grease-extensions}}), which helps ensure the ecosystem handles the values correctly.
+Additionally, this specification allows for clients to send GREASE ECHO extensions (see {{grease-extensions}}), which helps ensure the ecosystem handles the values correctly.

 ### Forward secrecy

-This design is not forward secret because the server's ESNI key is static.
+This design is not forward secret because the server's ECHO key is static.
 However, the window of exposure is bound by the key lifetime.
 It is RECOMMENDED that servers rotate keys frequently.